Pennies from Heaven (Inner City song)

 "Pennies from Heaven" is a song by American electronic music group Inner City, released in 1992 as the third single from their fourth album, Praise (1992).
 Despite the title, it is not a cover of the 1936 song of the same name.
-It became the duo's fifth and final number-one single on the US Billboard Hot Dance Club Play chart, reaching the top of the chart in August 1992 for two weeks.
-In the UK, it peaked at number 24 on the UK Singles Chart, while reaching number two on the UK Dance Singles Chart.
+It is written by group members Kevin Saunderson and Paris Grey, and produced by Saunderson.
+The song became the duo's fifth and final number-one single on the US Billboard Hot Dance Club Play chart, reaching the top of the chart in August 1992 for two weeks.
+In the UK, it peaked at number 24 on the UK Singles Chart, while reaching number two on the Music Week Dance Singles chart.
 British magazine Mixmag ranked it number 62 in its "100 Greatest Dance Singles Of All Time" list in 1996.

 Critical reception

-Larry Flick from Billboard wrote, "After teasing U.S. club DJs with several tasty imports over the past few months, Detroit duo finally unleashes this slammin' deep houser domestically.
+Larry Flick from Billboard magazine wrote, "After teasing U.S. club DJs with several tasty imports over the past few months, Detroit duo finally unleashes this slammin' deep houser domestically.
 Paris Grey is in fine voice, rising above a textured arrangement that's lightly shaded with techno nuances.
 A major hit in the offing."
 A writer from Mixmag described it as a "beautiful, joyous hymn to universal love and peace."
-Dele Fadele from New Musical Express found that "Paris Grey's spirited vocal and the Utopian sentiment save "Pennies from Heaven" from the doldrums.
+Dele Fadele from New Musical Express found that "Paris Grey's spirited vocal and the Utopian sentiment save 'Pennies from Heaven' from the doldrums.
 You'll be saying your 'Hallelujahs' when a serious Gospel element creeps into the latter half of the 'Tunnel Mix Edit' while pop-haters search out the rare club mixes."
 Andy Beevers from Music Week named the song Pick of the Week in the category of Dance, complimenting its "irresistible combination of banging beats and soulful vocals".